SimranAnand1/Data_Cleaning_Class/README.md

 Project Summary: Students Performance Analysis This project focuses on data cleaning, exploratory data analysis (EDA) and machine learning modeling using the Students Performance dataset.
-The objective is to understand how different factors affect student performance and to build a Linear Regression model to predict academic sco
+The objective is to understand how different factors affect student performance and to build a Linear Regression model to predict academic score.

 This updated .ipynb(Students Performance Analysis) contains following steps: